Saturday, August 21, 2021

 Paint dried over night, so I mounted the back piece to the 109.
 Pretty straight forward at this point.

 I knew that bicycle handlebars were around 3/4-7/8" in diameter and I have some rubber grip material left over so I cut some to length and slid it on.
 Next the grip end was fitted to the tubing.
-I did it I put a round peg in a square hole!
+I did it I put a square peg in a round hole!

 A bonus is the foam protects the 109 if the clamp bar gets dropped.
 Still makes a loud thump though!